Chapter 6: Go Generics - Write Once, Use With Any Type

 go

-• Type parameters go in square brackets: func Name[T any](...)
+• Type parameters use square brackets: func Name[T Constraint]()

-• Constraints define allowed types: comparable, Ordered, custom interfaces
+• Constraints define allowed types: Use any, comparable, or custom interfaces

 type Stack[T any] struct {...}